← Dashboard ↑ Back to Top

 Now imagine a first-year teacher who encounters a salesperson at school pushing an annuity with 1.8% fees.
 Instead of signing up, they check 403bwise first, see the red light rating, and open an account with a green light vendor instead.

-That single decision—taking 10 minutes to research before committing—could potentially save over $200,000 over a 35-year career based on the fee differences illustrated in this module.
+That single decision—taking 10 minutes to research before committing—could potentially save a substantial amount over a full teaching career, depending on contribution amounts and the fee difference between vendors.

 📝 Knowledge Check